-Pediatric Dentistry is part of our list of services available here at Affiliated Dentists Madison.
+Children’s Pediatric Dentistry is part of our list of services available here at Affiliated Dentists in Madison.

 We understand that, for most kids, the idea of a good time doesn’t include a trip to the dentist.
-Our office is designed to give our young patients special attention and understanding, from our fun-filled play area to the modern treatment rooms.
+Both of our Madison dentist offices are designed to give our young patients special attention and understanding, from our fun-filled play area to the modern treatment rooms.

 We enjoy our work and we think this approach helps children and adults alike enjoy their visits to see us.